Jan 26 2008

-Red Alder Ranch is produced and maintained by Mark Whitaker.
+Red Alder Ranch is me, Mark Whitaker.
 I live on 15 acres of mixed forest land near the historic native village of Skamokawa, Washington, alongside the Columbia River.
 The Pacific Ocean is 34 miles away by river.
-I live a life centered around the water, kayaking, boating and fishing almost year round.

-I have been, at turns, a conservation corps grunt, an Eagle scout, a dishwasher and prep cook, a bass player in a punk band, a mechanic and auto parts guy, a commercial dishwasher repairman, an antique/reproduction light fixture salesman and designer, a college student, a solar pool heater installer, sawmill headrig operator and lumber grader, all around handyman, firewood cutter, eBay seller and kayak instructor/guide and rental shop manager.
+I have been, at turns, a conservation corps grunt, an Eagle scout, a dishwasher and prep cook, a bass player in a punk band, a mechanic and auto parts guy, a commercial dishwasher repairman, an antique/reproduction light fixture salesman and designer, a college student, a solar pool heater installer, sawmill headrig operator and lumber grader, tax preparer, all around handyman, firewood cutter, sheep rancher, eBay seller and kayak instructor/guide and rental shop manager.
+I still do a little bit of custom sawmilling from time to time.

 Thanks for visiting!